pertusa/programming2/strings/strings.md

 An array can be read by keyboard with `cin` and the input operator `>>`  in a similar way than other simple types, but with some differences:

 * Blank spaces before the first valid character are ignored.
-For example, if the user writes `"   hello"`, with three blank spaces in front, `cin` will ignore them and start storing characters from the `h` character
+For example, if the user writes `"   hello"`, with three blank spaces in front, `cin` will ignore them and store characters starting from  `h`
 * After reading a valid character, the program stops reading when the first _blank_ is found \(blank space, tabulator or end of line\).
 This blank is left in the keyboard buffer for the next reading

 Example: